vctfence/scrapbee/README.md

 Although it is possible in principle (for example, through an external python/flask based utility which will serve saved Scrapbook files), this is not in author's set of priorities.
-But you may try to automate this.
+But you may try to automate this with your own Firefox add-on.
 The call:

 ```javascript
 browser.runtime.sendMessage("scrapyard@firefox", {